hibzzgames/crmpl/README.md

 <br />

-P.S. papr stands for Primitive Array of Pair Records!
+P.S.
+Crmpl started as an early candidate for [papr](https://github.com/hibzzgames/papr), but the two projects diverged as papr compromised minifiability for readability.
+Crmpl attempts to strike a balance and that's why crmpl is named as such, like the crumpling of a paper.

 ---